What Are The Most Innovative Learning Strategies For Modern Pedagogy?

 8. Adaptive Teaching

 All learners are different.
 However, most educational presentations and materials are the same for all.
-This creates a learning problem, by putting a burden on the learner to figure out how to engage with the content.
-It means that some learners will be bored, others will be lost, and very few are likely to discover paths through the content that result in optimal learning.
-Adaptive teaching offers a solution to this problem.
+This creates a learning problem, by putting a burden on the teacher and learner to figure out how to engage with the content.
+It means that some learners will be bored, others will be lost, and very few are likely to discover paths through the content that result in optimal learning while overworking teachers.
+Adaptive teaching offers a solution to this problem if the teacher is supported.
 It uses data about a learner’s previous and current learning to create a personalized path through educational content.

 Adaptive teaching systems recommend the best places to start new content and when to review old content.
 They also provide various tools for monitoring one’s progress.
 They build on longstanding learning practices, such as textbook reading, and add a layer of computer-guided support.